Powered by RND

 About Connecting the Dots by The Collective

-Connecting the Dots by The Collective is a pop-up podcast exploring business-to-business strategy through the lens of sport, science, and innovation.
+Connecting the Dots by The Collective is a podcast exploring business-to-business strategy through the lens of sport, science, and innovation.
 Each series focuses on a different theme, pairing guests from diverse sectors to uncover insights, tackle challenges, and share what’s driving impact across industries.
 Our latest series dives into longevity and regenerative health, spotlighting science-backed B2B solutions shaping the future of preventative care.

 Podcast website